Our Study Programs & Research Degrees

 - SCIE30001: Science Research Project (Faculty of Science)

 A breadth subject is a subject from a different area of study to the degree or Major in which you are enrolled, enabling you to broaden your area of study.
-The cultural astronomy breadth track will develop your knowledge about the role of astronomy in culture and society in the past, present and future.
-This is suitable for students from any degree.
+A breadth track is a formal program of breadth subjects spread across 3 years in a particular focus area.
+The cultural astronomy breadth track will develop your knowledge about the role of astronomy in culture and society by looking at the intersection of astronomy and space with archaeology, history, sociology, anthropology and Indigenous studies.
+This is suitable for students in any degree program.

 For the cultural astronomy breadth track, students need to complete the following three subjects: